davidc6/exploring_rust/rust-notes/low-latency.md

 # Low Latency Rust Techniques

-Traditional synchronization mechanisms can introduce:
+Traditional synchronization mechanisms (mutex, condvar, etc.) can introduce:

 - Contention (in multi-threaded code, contention is when two or more threads are attempting to access the same resource simultaneously)